Democrats aim for modest deal on guns

 “Red flag laws are certainly something that matter and something that Republicans have been open to,” Murphy said.

-Nineteen states already have red flag laws on the books, including New York, where a 18-year-old shooter killed 10 people with an AR-15 assault rifle at a Buffalo supermarket.
-Connecticut enacted the nation’s first red flag law in 1999 but that didn’t stop a 20-year-old shooter from killing 26 people at Sandy Hook with a Bushmaster assault-style rifle.
+Nineteen states already have red flag laws on the books, including New York, where an 18-year-old suspect allegedly killed 10 people with a Bushmaster assault-style rifle at a Buffalo supermarket on May 14.
+Connecticut enacted the nation’s first red flag law in 1999, but that didn’t stop a 20-year-old shooter from killing 26 people at Sandy Hook, also with a Bushmaster assault-style rifle.

-It’s also unclear whether a red flag law would have prevented the shooting in Uvalde as Texas Gov. Greg Abbott said the shooter did not have a history of mental illness.
+It’s also unclear whether a red flag law would have prevented the shooting in Uvalde, as Texas Gov. Greg Abbott (R) said the shooter did not have a history of mental illness.

-Sen. Susan Collins (R-Maine) cosponsored the Blumenthal-Graham red flag legislation in 2018 and this week has endorsed the red flag law on the books in Maine.
+Sen. Susan Collins (R-Maine) co-sponsored the Blumenthal-Graham red flag legislation in 2018 and this week endorsed the red flag law on the books in Maine.

 The Blumenthal-Graham bill would empower law enforcement officers to file a petition with a federal court requesting that someone deemed to be danger be prohibited from owning a firearm.
 Their proposal would allow that person a speedy hearing to protest the order.